hinto-janai/monero-bash/README.md

 * `Select` Type a wallets name to open it
 * `New` Create a new wallet
 * `View` Create a new VIEW-ONLY wallet
-* `Recover` Recover a wallet with standard 24/25 word Monero seeds
+* `Recover` Recover a wallet with a standard 24/25 word Monero seed

 For safety reasons, there is no built-in way to **delete** a wallet.
 You'll have to manually remove the files inside the wallet folder, for example: